 South Nyack is a very small village located in the state of New York.
 With a population of 2,671 people and just one neighborhood, South Nyack is the 505th largest community in New York.
-South Nyack has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+South Nyack has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Housing costs in South Nyack are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.